 By combining VPU with the two microphones located outside of the earbuds, Galaxy Buds Live can effectively filter out most ambient sound when you make calls.

-Galaxy Buds Live also added a bass duct to amplify the bass notes.
+Galaxy Buds Live also added a bass duct (see Galaxy Buds Live layout) to amplify the bass notes.

 Such a bass enhancement is needed for most open design earbuds to maintain the sound quality at low frequencies.

 Of course, AKG tends to add too much bass.
 But it seems the issue is not significant on Galaxy Buds Live.